webleon/ASUS-X299-Hackintosh/BASE-EFI/README.md

     * Once mapped make sure to replace the `USBInjectAll.kext` entry under `Kernel-Add` with `USBMap.kext`.
 Also disable `XhciPortLimit` under `Kernel-Quirks`.

 # Changelog:
+## Updated required SSDTs (2021.03.19)
+* Replaced base SSDTs to the ones from the Dortania Guide

 ## Recommended BIOS Settings (2021.03.11)
 * Moved BIOS Settings back to BASE-EFI README.